All Products

 }

-• Start the service: systemctl start trustee
+• Start service: systemctl start trustee

-• Stop the service: systemctl stop trustee
+• Stop service: systemctl stop trustee

-• Restart the service: systemctl restart trustee
+• Restart service: systemctl restart trustee

-• View the status: systemctl status trustee
+• Check status: systemctl status trustee

 sudo mkdir -p /opt/trustee/kbs/repository/default/aliyun/

-sudo sh -c 'echo -n "<model-decryption-key>" > /opt/trustee/kbs/repository/default/aliyun/model-decryption-key'
+sudo sh -c 'echo -n "<model decryption key>" > /opt/trustee/kbs/repository/default/aliyun/model-decryption-key'

 2. Verify the key ID.